 If you are still not satisfied after talking with your doctor, you can call a Member Services Representative to talk about your concerns and file a complaint and/or change to a new PCP

-CenCal Health pays for approved medications.
+Medi-Cal Rx is responsible for approving your medications.
 You will need a prescription from your doctor.
-Your doctor has a list of the medicines that are covered by the health plan.
-This list is called a formulary.
+Your doctor has a list of the medicines that are covered by the Medi-Cal Rx on the Contracted Drug List (CDL).
+For questions regarding your medication approvals, please call Medi-Cal Rx customer service at 1-800-977-2273.
 If you have Medicare, your medications are covered through your Part D program.

 Member Services has staff who speaks English and Spanish who can help you with the following: